sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 ## Tips and tricks

 -   Set a maximimum width of 700px for the page area that contains input fields
 -   To include the visual connector between Subscription and resource group, set `Nested = True` on the resource group control.
 -   The spacing between the items in the footer is 12px

 <a name="for-developers-related-documentation"></a>
 <a name="for-developers-related-documentation"></a>
 ## Related documentation

+<a name="for-developers-related-documentation-declarative-json-based-creates-1"></a>
+### Declarative JSON based creates

+If you are authoring a new create experience or moving an existing create to our new compliant full screen create, do consider the new declarative JSON based create documented [here](portalfx-cuid.md).
+This can significantly reduce your dev costs (under 2 hours) while giving you a compliant, full screen create without any future maintenance costs!

+<a name="for-developers-related-documentation-native-typescript-create"></a>
+### Native typescript create

 -   Create a Resource [top-extensions-create.md](./top-extensions-create.md)